Jain epistemology

-Jainism made its own unique contribution to this mainstream development of philosophy by occupying itself with the basic epistemological issues.
+Jainism offered unique contributions to epistemological issues.
 According to Jains, knowledge is the essence of the soul.
 This knowledge is masked by the karmic particles.
 As the soul obtains knowledge through various means, it does not generate anything new.
-It only shreds off the knowledge-obscuring karmic particles.
+It only sheds off the knowledge-obscuring karmic particles.
 According to Jainism, consciousness is a primary attribute of Jīva (soul) and this consciousness manifests itself as darsana (perception) and jnana (knowledge).